andyfang1105/flashbird/README.md

 **URL Parameters:**

-shipmentNumber: The unique tracking number of the shipment to be updated.
+`shipmentNumber`: The unique tracking number of the shipment to be updated.

 **Body:**
 Provide the updated shipment details in the request body.
-The same fields as in the shipment creation are applicable, but only the fields that are being updated need to be included.
+The same fields as in the shipment creation are applicable.

 ```json
 {